bumie-e/InnovateX/README.md

 ## How Generative AI Models are Solving the Problem

-We're leveraging Gen AI to
+We're leveraging Gen AI with LangChain to

 - Explain a concept based on an evaluation of your current knowledge and capability
 - Suggest videos, podcasts, and research papers that explain a concept better